-Pricing Strategy: is dependant on your marketing strategy.
-If you want to create a high end product you may look into Prestige Pricing, for a product that you are entering in a very saturated marketplace, you may want to use a Penetrating Price strategy.
+Your pricing strategy is dependent on your marketing strategy.
+If you want to create a high-end product you may look into prestige pricing, for a product that you are entering in a very saturated marketplace, you may want to use a Penetrating Price strategy.
 There are numerous methods in which to price based on your marketing strategy, but the primary price should be based on covering your costs and making a profit.

-One of the important components of the Product Model Category is sourcing your ingredients/materials.
+One of the important components of the product model category is sourcing your ingredients and materials.
 You want to find the most economical supplier, but not the cheapest.
 Research each one of your suppliers to find out their reputation.
 This is crucial as it is their materials that are building your finished product, so you need to know as much about them as you can.
-Reliable, co-operative, ethical suppliers will help you build a better product.
+Reliable, cooperative, ethical suppliers will help you build a better product.

-This is the most important aspect of Product Creation.
+This is the most important aspect of product creation.
 You want to be sure that you are creating something the consumer is willing to purchase.
 Remember (although it can be hard) not to take any of the feedback personally.
-Do not influence your testers in anyway; they may be afraid to hurt your feelings and this taints the research.
+Do not influence your testers in any way; they may be afraid to hurt your feelings, and this taints the research.
 Ideas and strategies for product features, distribution strategy, price and many other components can be discovered and discussed through research:

 Three Methods of Research:

-- Questionnaires: after the tester has tried the product based on your instructions, they may complete a quick questionnaire in regard to questions/concerns regarding your product.
-100 responses provide a correct quantitative result.
+After the tester has tried the product based on your instructions, they may complete a quick survey regarding questions/concerns regarding your product.
+100 responses provides a good quantitative result.

-- Focus Groups: getting 4 or 5 respondents in a room to openly discuss your product is a very valuable resource.
-This involves having a moderator present to present the questions and to keep the conversation on task.
+Getting 4 or 5 respondents in a room to openly discuss your product is a very valuable resource.
+This involves having a moderator present to give the questions and to keep the conversation on task.
 Running approximately 4 or 5 of these will provide you with substantial feedback.

-- Individual Interviews: This is one on one interview is a more in-depth personal view of the respondents’ opinion of your product.
-These can be done in person, web cam or on the phone.
+This is one on one interview is a more in-depth personal view of the respondents’ opinion of your product.
+These can be done in person, webcam or on the phone.

-Research is an overlooked part of the process and it needs to be completed for Product Creation, Product Launch and overall Marketing Campaigns.
+Research is an overlooked part of the process, and it needs to be completed for product creation, product launch, and overall marketing campaigns.
 Many times, I have seen people jump right into a business without conducting research and have failed.
-It is important to know your audience, product and marketplace inside and out.
-Research may seem tedious or intrusive to other people, in actual fact people like giving their opinions.
+It is important to know your audience, product, and marketplace inside and out.
+Research may seem tedious or intrusive to other people, in fact, people like giving their opinions.
 Making them feel part of the process is important and can lead to support down the road.

-Product Revision/Strategy: Once you have collected the research on your Beta Testing, you are now able to modify the product based on this information.
-In some cases, the initial product that you intended on creating may be completely altered based on the research that you have conducted.
+Once you have collected the research on your Beta Testing, you are now able to modify the product based on this information.
+In some cases, the initial product that you intended on creating may be entirely altered based on the research that you have conducted.

-Manufacturing: This crucial piece of the puzzle effects design, price, distribution and marketing strategy.
+This crucial piece of the puzzle affects the design, price, distribution, and marketing strategy.
 You have to figure out how you are going to make this product.
 For example, are you going to do it in your kitchen?
 Are you able to outsource to a manufacturing plant?
 If so, what does that entail?

-Product Creation is the most exciting process.
+Product creation is the most exciting process.
 It is when your ideas can become a reality.
 Even though it seems like a lot of background work, it is the most invigorating part.
-Some ideas/features/components you may have thought were fantastic may not be seen the same way the public sees it.
+Some ideas, features, and components you may have thought were fantastic may not be seen the same way the public sees it.
 However, some new and exciting attributes may be discovered to make your product all the better.

-It is imperative to keep an open mind regarding Product Creation/Development.
-Don’t take things personally and enjoy the dynamic of others insight.
+It is imperative to keep an open mind regarding product creation and development.
+Don’t take things personally and enjoy the dynamic of other’s insight.
 This information will give you a foundation to build your product and provide you with more product ideas.
-Remember too, that your product development and creation is not static.
-You must keep reviewing the performance of the product and ask you customers what they think.
-If modifications are made down the line then you have a new and improved product.
+Remember too that your product development and creation is not static.
+You must keep reviewing the performance of the product and ask your customers, what they think.
+If modifications are made down the line, then you have a new and improved product.
 You may also find that your product is being used for things you didn’t even think of.
 This presents a new marketing opportunity.
 It is a wonderful process, which is exciting, dynamic and creative.
 Just make sure that you look at the criticism as an opportunity for modification rather than an insult.
 Keep an open mind and good luck!